silent-mobius/Python_Book/03_data_types/README.md

 ## What is String in Python?

-A string is a sequence of characters.
+A string is a **sequence of characters**.
 A character is simply a symbol.
 For example, the English language has 26 characters.
 Computers do not deal with characters, they deal with numbers (binary).
 Even though you may see characters on your screen, internally it is stored and manipulated as a combination of 0's and 1's.
 This conversion of character to a number is called encoding, and the reverse process is decoding.
 ASCII and Unicode are some of the popular encoding used.
 In Python, string is a sequence of Unicode character.
 Unicode was introduced to include every character in all languages and bring uniformity in encoding.
-You can learn more about Unicode from here.
+You can learn more about Unicode from [here](https://en.wikipedia.org/wiki/Unicode).

 ## How to create a string in Python?